abhidas17695/dweb-transports/README.md

 ### Node Installation
 * Clone this repo.
 * To install dependencies `npm install`
-* To build the bundled javascript file `nom run-script build`.
+* To build the bundled javascript file `npm run-script build`.
 The file dist/transports-bundle.js is the output.

 ###Repos:
 * *dweb-transports:* Common API to underlying transports (http, webtorrent, ipfs, yjs)